LukaSt99/LukaSt99/README.md

 ## 👋 Hi, I’m Lluka Stojollari👋
-- 👀 Currently a master's student at EPFL in Data Science, passionate about Deep Learning, Natural Language Processing, and Reinforcement Learning.
+- 👀 Interested in Natural Language Processing, and Reinforcement Learning.
+- Currently working on Privacy-Preserving techniques for Large Language Models.
 ### 👨🏼‍💻 Languages and Tools:

 <p>